 Thousands of free activity sessions have been made available to all children and young people (aged 0 – 18) living in Milton Keynes this summer.

-Between the 2nd and 28th August, a large range of activities have been organised including cookery, bush-craft, film-making, performing arts, football, African drums and laser tag.
+Between 2 – 28 August, a huge range of activities have been organised including cookery, bush-craft, film-making, performing arts, football, African drums and laser tag.

-More than 27,000 individual play sessions will be running across MK during August.
+More than 27,000 individual play sessions will be running across MK over the course of the month.
 Families simply need to browse the online programme and contact providers directly to make a booking.
 Most of the activities take place within 4-hour sessions and include nutritious, healthy meals unless stated on the programme.